 Arguably one of the most important inventions and advancements in hygiene is the modern day toilet.
-In the early days, the basic bodily function of excreting waste would be performed wherever it was most convenient, such as a river or hole, these impromptu actions had many negative ramifications including disease and illness.
+In the early days, the basic bodily function of excreting waste would be performed wherever it was most convenient, such as a river, bucket or hole, these only options had many negative ramifications including disease and illness.
 Later, as we became more civilized, pots were used to collect and was disposed of away from living areas.
 Specific places to perform these functions were later put in place so that privacy and a more sanitary environment could be accomplished.

 Ruins uncovered in Minoan Crete (in the Mediterranean Sea near Greece) suggest that these early toilet systems used troughs.
 An individual would sit overflowing water operated by using a release handle mechanism to initiate the water release to “flush” the human waste away.

 A major advance in toilet technology occurred in England in the late 1500s.
 John Harrington is credited with inventing the first modern indoor flushing mechanism.
 Harrington perfected his flushing device and installed the first indoor flushing Toilet as a gift for his godmother, Queen Elizabeth I of England.

 Sewage systems were continuously improved through the 1700s, 1800s and 1900s in many major urban centers throughout the world, especially cities in Europe and the United States.
 Flushing toilets, previously used only by royalty or very wealthy people, were now becoming more available to the commoners.
 These improved sewage systems and waste treatment mechanisms allowed for the use of more indoor and flushing toilets to be used.
 The first patent for the flushing water closet was issued to Alexander Cummings in 1775, Cummings designed a toilet in which the water supply was brought low into the bowl, and some water remained after each flush.